westerveltco/django-email-relay/README.md

 ## Installation

+You should install and setup the relay service provided by `django-email-relay` first before installing and configuring the Django app on your distributed Django projects.
+In the setup for the relay service, the database will be created and migrations will be run, which will need to be done before the distributed Django apps can use the relay service to send emails.

 ### Relay Service

 The relay service provided by `django-email-relay` is responsible for reading a central database queue and sending emails from that queue through an SMTP server.
 As such, it should be run on infrastructure that has access to the SMTP server you would like to use.
 There are currently two ways to run the service: